 Suggested started place: Chasing Pro Downhillers at Whistler On a Single Crown Trail Bike!

 Most mountain bike YouTubers probably aren’t as talented as Phil Kmetz of Skills with Phil.
 Phil raced downhill at an elite level, and when other YouTubers collaborate with him, he’s always the rider that shines brightest.
 His tutorial videos are simple, easy to follow, and wholesome.
 His POV riding content showcases his serious skill and fearlessness.
-I turn to his videos when novice mountain bikers ask for riding advice.
+He's also just a wholesome dude.
+I recommend his videos when novice mountain bikers ask for riding advice.
 Plus, they still teach me plenty of new skills.
 He doesn’t release videos as often as other YouTubers, but he’s been at it for a long time and he has a deep library of tutorials and POV riding to sift through.

 Suggested starting place: Lifelong BMX Rider Tries mountain bike at Whistler